 - Business Unit Summary

-1. Unspent Budget
+1. Actuals to Budget

 The Unspent Budget report is also critical in tracking grant funding.
 The bulk funding from the grant is budgeted across the funding period in the report.
 Then each month it is easy to compare it to the actual spent and gives a picture of any over/under spending.
 Boards don’t need to oversee every grant that the organisation receives but sometimes there are some that are so big, relative to the size of the organisation, that it’s absolutely critical that the board has some oversight.

 2. Cashflow Forecast Chart